xunxdd/codingexercise/README.md

 # Lesson Learned

-1. I have been working with Ext js for a long time.
+1. I have worked with Ext js for a long time.
 Creating a Ext grid is a no-brainer.
-However, normally I use Ext buffered grid, which fetch data remotely.
+However, normally I use Ext buffered / infinite grid, which fetch data remotely and dynamically fetch data pages as user scrolls.
 Working with local json data and serve the store  from memory cache, surprisingly took me a bit longer than I expected.

 2. jQuery datatable is a delight.
 So easy, so light weighted.